duneanalytics/docs/docs/reference/v1-sunsetting.md

 Once a chain is commissioned, queries referncing the V1 version won't be editable anymore until you log in and select DuneV2 from the data explorer drop down to re-run them as V2 queries.

-Here's an estimate of the **order** and **dates** by which we plan to **decommission chains** on V1:

-- BSC (decommission by Jan 31st 2023, extended from Dec 14th due to community feedback)
-- Polygon (decommission by Jan 31st 2023, extended from Dec 21st due to community feedback)
-- Optimism (decommission completion date TBD, decomission process started Jan 2023)
-- xDai (decommission completion date TBD, decomission process started Jan 2023)
-- Ethereum (decommission TBD - estimate kickoff Q1 2023)

 Please also note:

 - No new contracts that are submitted for decoding (on all blockchains) will be decoded on V1, they will only be decoded on V2* (already decoded contracts will continue to work as normal)